 Do you ever see someone who always has a very red face and nose and wonder why?
-This is a chronic condition called Rosacea, something commonly seen and treated at Visage Clinic in Toronto and Richmond Hill by plastic surgeon Dr. Marc DuPéré.
+This is a chronic condition called Rosacea, something commonly seen and treated at Visage Clinic in Toronto by plastic surgeon Dr. Marc DuPéré.

 The symptoms of rosacea are easy to spot.
 The most common is a facial flushing that may come and go.
 Persistent redness that looks very similar to a sunburn.
 Often bumps and pimples accompany rosacea and those bumps can be either solid or pus-filled.
 Visible spider veins or telangiectasia on the cheeks, nose and chin are part of rosacea.
 Facial skin is often rough and with raised red patches.
 Last but probably worst of all, the skin can thicken and enlarge, especially on the nose.
 When this happens, this condition is then called Rhinophyma.
 W.C.
 Fields was known for his enlarged red nose as is former United States president Bill Clinton.